RezzaMir/wolfgoatcabbage/README.md

-#The wolfgoatcabbage.py file can find DFS and BFS solutions of the puzzle Wolf Goat Cabbage and Farmer
+#wolfgoatcabbage.py file can find DFS and BFS solutions of the puzzle Wolf Goat Cabbage and Farmer

 the wolfgoatcabbage.py file can find DFS and BFS solutions of the puzzle Wolf Goat Cabbage and Farmer